farhannaza/IP-Protection/README.md

 ### 📁 Create Project Folder

-Use the terminal to manage your project directory:
+Use these command in terminal to manage your project directory:

 ```bash
 mkdir folderName